chrismccord/ruby_enumerable_presentation/README.md

 ## Slides

 The slides contained within this presentation are plain ruby files that can be run or included for experimentation.
-The follow examples can get you up running/playing on your own machines:
+The following examples can get you up running/playing on your own machines:

     $ git clone git@github.com:chrismccord/ruby_enumerable_presentation.git